SalK91/convex_optimization/docs/0a LA.md

     6. for any matrix A, $A^TA$ and $AA^T$ are PSD.

 ## Continuity and Lipschitz Continuity
+Continuity ensures small changes in input lead to small changes in output, crucial for stability in optimization.
+Lipschitz continuity bounds how fast the function can change, which informs step size selection in gradient methods.

 - Continuity: A function $f : \mathbb{R}^n \to \mathbb{R}^m$ is continuous at $x_0$ if
   $$